1 - Overview

 Kernel PID Maxkernel.pid_max valuecnt

-Process CPU UsagePercentage of CPU time consumed by the process after the last update.
-This value is similar to the %CPU value of the process displayed by the top command on Unix systems%
+Process CPU UsagePercentage of CPU time consumed by the process since the last update.
+This value is similar to the %CPU value shown for the process by the top command on Unix systems.%

-Process CPU Usage/CorePercentage of CPU time used by the process since the last event, normalized by the number of cores, with a value between 0~100%%
+Process CPU Usage/CoreThe percentage of CPU time used by the process since the last event.
+Normalized by the number of cores, with values ranging from 0 to 100%.%

 Process Memory UsedResident Set size.
 The amount of memory a process occupies in RAM.
-In Windows, it is the current working set sizebytes
+In Windows, the current working set size.bytes

 Processes [Running]Number of running processescnt